 The delivery of each module is designed to allow students to actively engage with the material and critically reflect on the delivered content.
-Each taught Module, excluding the Dissertation, comprises 45 hours of face to face teaching.
+Each taught Module, excluding the Dissertation, comprises 45 hours of teaching.
+With the adoption of the blended learning approach, it is expected that 67% teaching will be in a face-to-face mode and 33% in an online (virtual) mode.
+This will be facilitated via the Block 2 of teaching being conducted online.).

 Classes are delivered across three staggered weekend blocks, which allow time for reflection between delivery sessions.
 Each day comprises of seven hours direct contact.
-One further face to face, 3 hour, Project Block Learning Workshop is included, for each Module, each semester.
+One further face to face, 3-hour, Project Block Learning Workshop is included, for each Module, each semester.
 Following the intensive teaching sessions, the students are assigned Directed Independent Learning (DIL) tasks which will reinforce and extend the taught content.
-Students are also expected to include self -access study time for critical analysis and reflection on content.
+Students are also expected to include self - access study time for critical analysis and reflection on content.
 For the duration of the program students will be working on assignments that measures their applied and analytical skills.
+It is also noted that any Exams will be conducted in a face-to-face mode on campus.

 Students will receive detailed Module Handbooks each semester with information on teaching and learning strategies, assessment methods and reading materials.
-The academic faculty, the Library, the IT Office and the Student Affairs teams will provide any required support to students studying at MBRSG.
+The academic faculty, the Library, the IT Office, and the Student Affairs teams will provide any required support to students studying at MBRSG.